ElizaKartchner/startup/README.md

 ## Debugging JavaScript
 - Console debugging: Insert console.log statements in your code.
 - Browser debugging: Really understand the code as it execute.
 Go to sources.
 Select the file.
 Set breakpoints.
 Refresh the brower window.

+# Simon JavaScript
+-Create the JS file.
+Then add a reference to it in your html.
+-Create one JS function then test it's functionality.
+Then add more.